-Additionally, according to CMVM Regulation no. 5/2008, as amended, including by CMVM Regulation no. 7/2018, public companies are further required to disclose the following additional information:
+Additionally, according to CMVM Regulation no. 5/2008, as amended, public companies are further required to disclose the following additional information:

 - (i) the exercise of subscription, incorporation and acquisition rights to securities, namely as a result of mergers or demergers; - (ii) the exercise of any existing rights to convert any securities into shares; - (iii) any changes in the attribution of voting rights in qualifying holdings; - (iv) any filing for insolvency, judgment initiating insolvency proceedings or dismissing the filing for insolvency, and also the approval and official confirmation of the insolvency plan; - (v) the increase or decrease of share capital; - (vi) information regarding applications for admission to regulated markets and respective decisions; and - (vii) the convening of a general meeting to determine the loss of public company status and the respective resolution.